Agoura Hills, CA

 Then the cycle starts all over again, ruining your sleep and causing you to feel restless in the morning.
 The effects of sleep apnea can cause various other health problems as well, including increasing your risks for various diseases.

 Our dentists will do their best to fix your sleep apnea by changing your lifestyle.
 This often starts with behavioral changes that can clear obstructed airways.
 For example, one of the things we recommend is that you should avoid taking sedatives and sleeping pills to go to sleep.
 While these items do relax you, they can also cause the collapse of the airways thanks to your weakened muscles.

 We also recommend the use of a Continuous Positive Airway Pressure machine (or CPAP) device, to help treat moderate to severe sleep apnea.
 This machine typically comes with a mask, and it keeps your airways open by using pressurized air and allowing you to breathe without any pausing.

-While you might not think that snoring is a dental problem, it is, and our team of Artistic Smiles dentists is right there to solve it with you.
-If you are dealing with loud snoring or health problems caused by sleep apnea, call and set up an appointment where we can start prescribing treatment for you as soon as possible.
+While you might not think that snoring is a dental problem, it is, and at Artistic Smiles, our dentists are right there to solve it with you.
+If you are dealing with loud snoring or health problems caused by sleep apnea, call (818) 930-5647 and set up an appointment where we can start prescribing treatment for you as soon as possible.
 Our dentists will bring peace and quiet to your home once more and allow you to get a good night’s sleep too!